raw-bacon/raw-validity-webapp/README.md

 wasm-pack build
 node_modules/.bin/webpack
 ```
 You can add also add `--release` to all those commands if you want (e.g., `cargo build --release`).
-Then Copy the contents of the `dist` folder into the root of the `gh-pages` branch:
+Then copy the contents of the `dist` folder into the root of the `gh-pages` branch:
 ```
 git switch gh-pages
 git rm -rf *